isabella232/primetime.en/help/digital-rights-management/on-premises-i15n-server/server-configuration-section/server-properties/apply-props-to-envs.md

 * *Staging*
 * *Production*

 With this capability, you can use the same WAR file for all server environments.
-To apply properties to specific environments, do the following:

-1. Append two underscore characters (' `__`') plus one of the following environment codes to the property *name*:
+To apply properties to specific environments, append two underscore characters (' `__`') plus one of the following environment codes to the property *name*:

     * `DEV`
     * `STAGE`